Who Was Deng Xiaoping?

-Deng Xiaoping was born on August 22, 1904 in Guang’an, rising through political ranks to become the communist leader who ruled China from the late 1970s until 1997.
+Deng Xiaoping rose through the political ranks to become the communist leader who ruled China from the late 1970s until 1997.
 He abandoned many communist doctrines and incorporated elements of the free-enterprise system into the economy.
 Deng engineered reforms in virtually all aspects of China's political, economic and social life, restoring the country to domestic stability and economic growth after the excesses of the Cultural Revolution though cementing an inequality gap as well.
 His regime was also marked by the 1989 massacre of demonstrators in Tiananmen Square.
-Xiaoping died on February 19, 1997.

 Deng Xiaoping was born Deng Xixian on August 22, 1904 in Guang’an, part of the Sichuan province of China.
 The son of a well-to-do landowner, Deng joined the Chinese Communist Party while in high school and traveled to France and later Moscow before returning to his home country in 1926.